 Thich Nhat Hahn said, “Many of us have been running all our lives.
 Practice stopping.”
-Be Where You Are is about how to use writing and mindfulness to stop and live more fully where you are.
+Be Where You Are is about how to use writing and mindfulness to live more fully where you are.

 When I experienced postpartum depression and was searching for a way to come back to myself, my therapist recommended I try meditation, something I’d been considering for a decade but just kept putting off.
 It helped tremendously.
 At the same time, I was writing and teaching writing workshops, and becoming obsessed with the intersections between writing and mindfulness practices.